 Section 22.3.
-As compensation for each of the holidays all employees shall receive their regular rate of pay equal to the length of their scheduled work day.
-Employees who work during a holiday will receive their holiday pay for every hour worked in addition to one and a half (1 1⁄2) times their regular rate of pay for each hour actually worked.
+As compensation for each of the holidays all employees shall receive their regular rate of pay equal to the length of their scheduled workday.

 Section 22.4.
-Employees may elect to earn compensatory time in lieu of pay for holiday hours worked.
-When the university president recognizes a National Holiday declared by the President of the United States and/or ORC 325.19 is amended, all bargaining unit members shall receive additional "Holiday Pay" as defined in this Article.
+When the university president recognizes a National Holiday declared by the President of the United States and/or ORC 325.19 is amended, all bargaining unit members shall receive additional "Holiday Pay" as defined in this Article, section 22.1.